The Man Who Hated Work and Loved Labor

 In response to one of the nation’s darkest labor-history chapters, Congress passed a law in 1894 making the first Monday of every September “Labor Day,” to pay tribute and honor the achievements and contributions of American workers.
 While the passing of the law helped to improve conditions, standards, and relations there was still work to be done.

-This Labor Day, we want to remember and honor the story of labor leader Tony Mazzocchi, who dedicated his life to fighting for the rights of workers, and whose efforts led to the passage of the Occupational Safety and Health Act.
+On Labor Day, we want to remember and honor the story of labor leader Tony Mazzocchi, who dedicated his life to fighting for the rights of workers, and whose efforts led to the passage of the Occupational Safety and Health Act.

 The following excerpt is from The Man Who Hated Work and Loved Labor by Les Leopold.
 It has been adapted for the web.